 Floral and delicate, with a creamy breakdown under the rind.

-A semi-soft goats’ cheese, with a delicate crumbly interior, contrasted by a soft, creamy herbaceous breakdown under the rind, and a flavour that intensifies with age.
+A semi-hard goats’ cheese, with a delicate flinty interior, contrasted by a herbaceous breakdown under the rind, and a flavour that intensifies with age.

 Made by Nicola Robinson and Martin Gott at Holker Farm, in Cartmel, Cumbria, England.

 More about this

 Martin and Nicola use a non-intensive method of farming: their animals graze the rich fields of the Holker Estate Farm and are only milked once a day, making for a less-stressed animal and better-quality milk.
 Their cheese is made naturally using homemade starter cultures, to truly capture their terroir.

 The coronavirus pandemic caused many farmhouse cheese-makers to struggle to sell cheese to their normal markets.
 Staffordshire-based makers of the brilliant Innes goats’ cheese decided enough was enough and it was time to retire.
 Martin and Nicola jumped at the chance to take on their herd of goats and move them up to Cumbria.
 The herd had been bred along the rare Golden Guernsey breed for 30 years, specifically to produce fabulously rich and good quality raw milk – perfect for cheese-making – and would suit feeding off the land as Martin and Nicola move towards a more sustainable extensive farming system.
 Overnight they had to develop a cheese to go alongside their sheep’s milk cheeses.
 Their first development was Holbrook, a hard goats’ cheese because of the pandemic, hard cheeses being more stable, and thus not as time-sensitive.